top of page

 Sungi Welfare Society, Bagh, Kashmir, Pakistan,

-2. Implementing organizational procedures, systems and guidelines, reporting in line with SWS internal requirements and according to donor standers / requirements on monthly, quarterly, and annually basis
+2. Implementing organizational procedures, systems, and guidelines, reporting in line with SWS internal requirements and according to donor standers/requirements on a monthly, quarterly, and annual basis

-4. Assess, plan, prepare and conduct capacity building trainings and project trainings for different groups from Govt., local NGO’s, CBO’s and community.
+4. Assess, plan, prepare, and conduct capacity-building training and project training for different groups from Govt., local NGOs, CBO, and the community.

 Psychosocial Coordinator, (On UK contract/International Post), Sep 2006 – Jan 2008